modin-project/modin/docs/flow/modin/backends/base/query_compiler.rst

 As an exercise let's define a new query compiler in `Modin`, just to see how easy it is.
 Usually, the query compiler routes formed queries to the underlying :doc:`frame </flow/modin/engines/base/frame/data>` class, which submits operators to an execution engine.
-For the sake of simplicity and independence of this example, our execution engine will be the `pandas` itself.
+For the sake of simplicity and independence of this example, our execution engine will be the pandas itself.

-So, we need to inherit a new class from :py:class:`~modin.backends.base.query_compiler.BaseQueryCompiler` and implement all of the abstract methods.
+We need to inherit a new class from :py:class:`~modin.backends.base.query_compiler.BaseQueryCompiler` and implement all of the abstract methods.
 In this case, with `pandas` as an execution engine, it's trivial:

 .. code-block:: python